 ForrestBrown – powering your future

-ForrestBrown is the UK’s largest specialist R&D tax consultancy.
-Formed in 2013 and regulated by the Chartered Institute of Taxation (CIOT) since inception, professional standards have always been at the heart of our culture.
+ForrestBrown is the UK’s leading specialist R&D tax consultancy.
+Formed in 2013 and a member of the Chartered Institute of Taxation (CIOT) since inception, professional standards have always been at the heart of our culture.

 Our ambition is to help create an R&D tax relief incentive that’s fit for the future.
 The current system has worked well for over two decades – but now requires a substantial update.
 If we’re serious about innovation and progress in the UK, then our suggestions are a good place to begin.